 It is rare, but now and then I hear from a reader who is frustrated using one of my all-time favorite, must-have products, Nok-Out.
-I love Nok-Out (its companion product is SNiPER) because it eliminates all odors including stubborn pet odors.
-Nok-Out is harmless for pets and children, not poisonous, fragrance-free, fume-free, toxic-free.
+I love Nok-Out (its companion product is SNiPER) because it eliminates all odors, including stubborn pet odors.
+Nok-Out is not poisonous.
+It is harmless for pets and children, fragrance-free, fume-free, and toxic-free.
 Awesome stuff.

-The feedback I get is mostly filled with praise and gratitude (see comments below).
-However, now and then I hear from someone like Linda, who is facing a tough, smelly situation that because of its location, requires more toil and patience.
+The feedback I get is mainly filled with praise and gratitude (see comments below).
+However, now and then, I hear from someone like Linda, who is facing a tough, smelly situation that, because of its location, requires more toil and patience.

 Dear Mary: I have been using Nok-Out very successfully for months.
 It is fantastic, thank you for the recommendation!
 However, now I have a horrible pet odor that I cannot get rid of.
 Cat urine.
 On a sofa and chair.
 She sprayed on them.
 (Did you know that a spayed female will spray under stress? )

 I cannot get the odor out.
 I have soaked the stains thoroughly, more than once.
 The stench might go away for a short period, or it might smell like a combo of urine and Nok-Out for awhile (a kind of soapy smell in this case).
 Then the full odor returns.
 Help!
 I can’t stand it!
 Linda

 Dear Linda: Oh no, this is bad!
 The problem is clear—the offending pet odor (cat urine) soaked way down into the stuffing of those pieces of furniture.
 The Nok-Out has to penetrate successfully reaching every area that was infected.
 If it was a true “cat spray” is it possible that cat urine went in all directions.
 Perhaps you need to expand the area of treatment?